danihodovic/.dotfiles/distro-notes.md

 Most of the debian iso's can be found here: http://cdimage.debian.org/cdimage/unofficial/ Nonfree recommended: http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/ If you have a wired connection, you can install the small netinst image.
 If not, go for the larger iso.

-If you install it with cinnamon it's very barebones.
-A lot of packages need to be installed/updated, such as `cinnamon-core` and `cinnamon-common`.

 ### Reconfiguring keyboard layout
 See: https://wiki.debian.org/Keyboard